alifsemi/alif_conductor-demo/README.md

 cmake .. -DENSEMBLE_CORE=M55_HE -DCMAKE_TOOLCHAIN_FILE=../toolchain-gnu.cmake -DCMAKE_BUILD_TYPE=Release
 make
 ```

-## Building for XIP
-By default application code is executed from TCM.
-If you want to run code directly from MRAM (XIP), add parameter `-DXIP=1` to your CMake command as seen above.

 ## Building for different board variants
 By default, the application is built for DevKit-E7 (Gen 2).